 Can I have multiple ABNs?

 No. You can only have one ABN per business entity (e.g. one per sole trader, company, or trust).
+However, a single ABN can cover multiple business activities under that entity.

 When do I need to register for GST?